-While you can’t blame critics for lambasting the film for its racist choices — Long Duk Dong’s gross mispronunciations of the English language, his hanging in a tree suddenly draped in a kimono, and his presence being introduced by the sound of a gong — film critic Roger Ebert had defended Watanabe’s depiction, saying he "elevates his role from a potentially offensive stereotype to high comedy."
+While you can’t blame critics for lambasting the film for its racist choices — Long Duk Dong’s gross mispronunciations of the English language, his hanging in a tree suddenly draped in a kimono and his presence being introduced by the sound of a gong — film critic Roger Ebert had defended Watanabe’s depiction, saying he "elevates his role from a potentially offensive stereotype to high comedy."

-Although the Japanese-American actor admitted he was “a bit naive” about how his role as “the Donger” would end up being controversial and degrading, his career has continuously been filled with Asian-centric roles that require him to use an Asian accent.
+Although the Japanese American actor admitted he was “a bit naive” about how his role as “the Donger” would end up being controversial and degrading, his career has continuously been filled with Asian-centric roles that require him to use an Asian accent.
 (In real life, he doesn't have an accent, nor can he speak Japanese.)

-After appearing as Hiroshi in Sesame Street in the late 80s and also doing voiceover work of Japanese characters for The Simpsons, Watanabe played gay nurse Yoshi Takata on ER from 1998-2002.
-In 1998 he was the voice of Ling in Disney’s Mulan and reprised the role in 2004 for the sequel and the subsequent video game.
+After appearing as Hiroshi in Sesame Street in the late '80s and also doing voiceover work of Japanese characters for The Simpsons, Watanabe played gay nurse Yoshi Takata on ER from 1998-2002.
+In 1998, he was the voice of Ling in Disney’s Mulan and reprised the role in 2004 for the sequel and the subsequent video game.

 Watanabe continues to split his time between television, film, and voiceover work.
 His latest film credit is starring in the Keanu Reeves’s flick, 47 Ronin, as a Kabuki actor troupe leader.